 Age-group swimmers grow in waves.
 Technique clicks, then plateaus while the body adapts.
 Data logging keeps those waves visible so families do not panic when the stopwatch pauses.
-A chart that shows steady improvement in underwater counts or back-half pacing tells the real story even when personal bests take longer to fall.
+A chart that shows steady improvement in event times and consistent pacing tells the real story even when personal bests take longer to fall.

 History matters from the first meet

-Capturing splits and notes from the earliest races builds a library of context.
+Capturing every result from the earliest races builds a library of context.
 Coaches can look back to see how a swimmer handled their first travel meet or how they responded to new strokes.
 That history powers smarter conversations about goals, rest, and race strategy as the athlete matures.

 Data prevents rushed decisions